I often see questions about how to separate

 If you don’t have a tackle box around your house to raid,

-you can find fishing swivels in the fishing aisle of WalMart.
+you can find fishing swivels in the fishing aisle of sporting goods stores or Wal-Mart.

 Tie your string onto the end of the swivel.